AllxdDev-Hosting/AllxdDev-Hosting/README.md

 ###

 <h2 align="left">Hi 👋!
-My name is Mr. D and I'm a Android Developer, from Indonesia</h2>
+My name is AllxdDev and I'm a Hosting Developer, from Indonesia</h2>

 ###